Back to home

 Heading to the hospital

 After months of nonstop contractions, the irony of all ironies is that I was induced at 39 weeks 1 day.
 My doctors told me it would be healthiest for me and the baby to induce me in the 39th week, and after considering all of my options, I agreed.
-If you want to read about why I decided to be induced, here’s information about the benefits of being induced in your 39th week.
+If you want to read about why I decided to be induced, .
 I scheduled the induction date not ever believing I would make it there, but as the days crept by, I realized that making it to my induction date was becoming more and more of a possibility.
 In one sense, there was peace in knowing when this monumental thing was going to take place, but on the other hand I felt like by being induced I was going to miss out on having a “how I went into labor” story, which made me a little sad.
 But ultimately, here I am telling my story, and what a story it turned out to be!

 November 27th, the day of my induction, arrived.
 I was supposed to show up at the hospital at 6:30 PM, but at 3 PM I received a phone call from the hospital saying that they had too many moms delivering all at once and to call back at 8 PM to see if they were ready for me.
 I know it was only an hour and a half delay, but the anticipation was almost too much to bear.
 I told myself that it just meant more time for me to spend enjoying the movements of the baby in my stomach.